kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 I can't help but feel like a tourist, and that's probably what I am.
 I'm going home when it's over.
 Maybe I'll begin a 9 to 5.
 Maybe I’ll write a blog post or two about my experience.
 Maybe I’ll fill it with blurry phone photos.

 Danny is something else.
-With the patchwork pants, mutton chops, and crazy 'fro, he looks as if he was spit out by a jam band concert deep somewhere in the desert and then decided to keep on walking.
+With the patchwork pants, mutton chops, and crazy 'fro, he looks as if he was spit out by a punk concert deep in the New Mexican desert and then decided to keep on walking.
 And that was 2 years ago.
 He busks to pay the way.
 He’s indignant at people who admonish him to “get a job”.
 He's nothing but friendly to other travelers.

 “I’m going to Maine.”
 He says.